-wide character:
+wide character

 bit representation capable of representing any character in the current locale::

 Note: The C Standard uses the name wchar_t for objects of this type

 4. Language concepts

 The C programming language was developed in the early 1970’s at Bell Labs, in support of the development of the Unix operating system.
 Its first published specification was in 1978 in the book “The C programming language” [14].
 The first ISO standard for C was published in 1990 and updated in 1999 and 2011.